 If you need any advice on crate training, I would start by listening to this episode of Tim Ferriss’ fantastic podcast in which he interviews master dog trainer Susan Garrett.

-Taking your dog with you will result in alot of extra kit to be packed, especially if you dog takes a specific food that you might not be able to pick up on route.
+Taking your dog with you will result in a lot of extra kit to be packed, especially if your dog takes a specific food that you might not be able to pick up on route.

 Here is an example packing list to get you thinking.

 - Food and food bowls